Live Oaks on W. Society Ave. in Albany, Georgia. Photo by Philip Wages

 Old-fashioned hot dog joint Jimmie's Hot Dogs has been a part of the Albany community since 1940.
 There aren’t any tables inside, and it’s cash only, so come prepared.

 San Joe's to Go

 Grab your Mexican favorites on the go or on the patio at San Joe's to Go.
 They have tacos, burritos, tortas and salads.

 Dine on Italian fare at a reasonable price at Villa Garganos, serving items like bruschetta, veal Parmigiana and lasagna.

-There’s always something happening in Albany!
-The Snickers Marathon in March is a popular race for those training for other marathons and half marathons thanks to the relatively flat course that passes many local attractions.
+The Combos Marathon in March is a popular race for those training for other marathons and half marathons thanks to the relatively flat course that passes many local attractions.

 Celebrate the holiday season at the Festival of Lights, held every year at Chehaw Park.
 The park also holds the Native American Festival, which honors the history of the Native American tribes with crafts and demonstrations.
 Chehaw’s Frontier Festival recreates the 1700s frontier days in America with costumed performers and artisan demonstrations.